THLfi/thldtkk/README.md

 UI can be accessed via `http://localhost:8082/`.
 Changes to source files will cause an automatic reload in your browser.

+During development, a live testing session can be initiated using:

+    ng test

 # Virtu configuration

 Editor has a built-in feature that allows users to login with